-\begin{rmk} The only case in which $I_M$ has initial degree 1 is when there is some vertex not contained in $\Delta$.
+The only case in which $I_M$ has initial degree 1 is when there is some vertex not contained in $\Delta$.
 In this case, we may simply take quotients to pass to smaller polynomial rings, and thus assume that $\init(I_M)\geq 2$.
-It then follows from Lemma~\ref{lemma:sf-init-degree} that all degree $2$ elements in any Markov basis are squarefree.
-The squarefree degree $2$ Markov moves are studied in \cite{hara-mamimbodmfct} under the name ``primitive moves''. \end{rmk}
+It then follows from Proposition~\ref{lemma:sf-init-degree} that all degree $2$ elements in any Markov basis are squarefree.
+The squarefree quadratic Markov moves are studied in \cite{hara-mamimbodmfct} under the name primitive moves.